PetrikDevs/termo/doc/arduino_end_points.md

 ## Post

 ### {{Base}}/set_szelep
- > The server will call the endpoint and send the wanted stage of the motors
+ > The server will call the endpoint and send the wanted stage of the valves
 ```json
 {
     "szelep0": false,